The Oracle VM software provides the fundamentals for building the entire Oracle infrastructure.

 The installation and configuration of Oracle Linux 6 Update 6 is covered in detail with screen shots in Part 7 – Build Oracle RAC Servers.
 For now, we’ll assume we have a running Oracle Linux 6.6 server.

-Configuring Oracle Linux for Oracle VM Manager is done in 3 parts.
+Configuring Oracle Linux for Oracle VM Manager is done in 3 steps:

 The type of Oracle Linux installation I normally perform for Oracle database servers ensures most if not all required packages are installed.
 Oracle VM Manager does require the unzip, libaio and perl packages.
 You can check if they are present using these commands: